civol/HDLRuby/tuto/tutorial_sw.md

 end
 ```

 This module introduces the `repeat` construct.
-It can be used within a timed process only and have the following syntax:
+It can be used within a timed process only and has the following syntax:

 ```ruby
 repeat(<number>) <block>